(Noun) 1. The property of being able to exist for an indefinite duration.

 (Noun) 1.
 A wise and trusted guide and advisor.

-Permanency Champions are stable, mature adults who serve as mentors to youth in foster care while they are waiting for adoption.
-Adoption Network Cleveland's primary goal for these youth is to help them find a permanent, loving adoptive family, though we recognize that not all youth will be adopted.
-Permanency Champions can advocate for and provide support to teens as they transition either into a family or into adulthood on their own.
+Permanency Champions are stable, mature adults who serve as mentors to youth in foster care.
+Adoption Network Cleveland’s goal for these youth is to help them find a supportive, caring adult who can advocate for and provide support to them as they transition either into a family or into adulthood on their own.
 Our hope is that these connections become lifetime relationships that enrich both the teen and the mentor.

 to view a heartfelt mentoring testimonial.